Check out our newest website and branding published:

 Inspirational.
 Warm.
 Inviting.

-Three words that Suzanne gave us as we asked her about how she wanted her customers to feel when experiencing her new brand and website!
+Three words that Suzanne gave us as we asked her about how she wanted her customers to feel when experiencing her new branding and website!

 Suzanne Driedger is the owner of House of Hope – a local Vanderhoof, BC shop all about vintage decor and furniture restyling.
 House of Hope offers ready to go and custom hand-painted furniture pieces and vintage home decor.
 She is also a Fusion Mineral Paint supplier, carrying a wide range of products for customers to refinish their own projects.